spacexnu/pinga/README.md

 This CLI shares the same philosophy.
 No UI.
 No workspaces.
 No nonsense.

+_And honestly?
-_I’d rather take shots of pinga than open heavy tools like Postman._
+I’d rather drink a lot of pinga than open heavy tools like Postman._

 ## Features